 The Outbreaker is designed for modern travelers who want to travel with a laptop or tablet.
 Use the dedicated sleeve which holds up to a 17" laptop between the back padding and the bag's main compartment.

-The sleeve is even checkpoint friendly.
+The Outbreaker's sleeve is TSA checkpoint friendly.
 The lie-flat design lets you leave your laptop inside the backpack when you’re going through a TSA checkpoint.

 Airlines already nickel and dime travelers for every little thing.
-Don't let your luggage company do it too.
+Luggage companies should not do that, too.

 Excessive baggage fees were a big motivator for us to create the carry-on-sized Outbreaker.
 If you want a bag that is comfortable, can accommodate your laptop, and is affordable, check out the Outbreaker travel backpack.
 Don't worry, Tortuga doesn't have any hidden fees.